AnXh3L0/anxh3l0.github.io/_posts/2018-11-08-my-android-setup.md

 * AliExpress
 * Boost for Reddit
 * Google Camera (coupled with Camera API 2, this app allows me to take wonderful pictures with a 185 EUR phone, it's just too impressive and good not to use)
-* Deezloader (an app that allows me to download high quality MP3 files from Deezer)
 * Instagram
 * MediaBox HD (allows me to stream movies)
 * Mi Fit (an app that pairs with my Mi Band 2)